-If your current program will enable you to complete all requirements for a degree or diploma, including industrial training where necessary, you should complete the form Submission of Details Associated with Graduation by the dates shown in the Calendar of Dates and on the Notification of Examination Results.
+If your current program will enable you to complete all requirements for a degree or diploma, including industrial training where necessary, you should complete the form Application for Admission to a Degree by the dates shown in the Calendar of Dates and on the Notification of Examination Results.
 The forms are available from the Enquiry Counter at the Chancellery and will be mailed to all potential graduates.